What’s New in Version 6.5?

 Couchbase Server 6.5 brings many sought-after relational capabilities to the NoSQL world.
 This release seeks to improve developer agility, reduce total cost of ownership, enhance manageability, and provide more enterprise-grade security and performance.

 For more information about platform support changes, deprecation notifications, and known issues in this release, refer to the release notes.

 This release introduces Developer Preview mode, which provides the ability to enable early access to features that are still under active development.
-Developer Preview mode is enabled by default in this Beta release, but will need to be toggled on in future GA releases.
+Developer Preview mode is disabled by default and needs to be enabled explicitly using the CLI or REST API.
 Features in this release that are enabled by Developer Preview mode are marked with (Developer Preview) in the sections that follow.

 Interested to learn more about Developer Preview mode and play with these features in development?
 See Developer Preview Mode and Features for details.

 This release brings many sought-after relational capabilities to application developers — distributed ACID transactions, advanced query capabilities like window functions, an index advisor, a cost-based optimizer, eventing enhancements, and major updates to SDKs, to name a few.